Ellisande/candlemaker-dd-mod/mod_description.md

 #### Mere Trickery (Single Target Support Buff) (In Development)

-- Transfers horror from the party to the target hero
+- Reduces stress from horror by 100% (5 rounds)
-- Decrease stress from horror by a large amount
+- Allows target to ignore stealth (2 rounds)
-- Increase accuracy
+- 50% increased damage against stealthed targets (2 rounds)
-- Small increase to virtue chance
+- Small accuracy increase

 "The darkness holds much more than mere trickery".
 The Candlemaker raises her candle high filling the party with comfort and dispelling all the but the most frightening of horrors.

-Mere trickery allows you to greatly reduce the effects of horror on your team.
-It is situational but synergizes well with Boogeymen.
-The accuracy increase can also help units like Leper and Occultist be more reliable damage dealers in the end game.
-Be warned: if you let the stress reduction wear off before the horror you might have set your unit up for massive stress, particularly at low light levels
+Mere trickery is a way to get mitigate stealth.
+Not only does it allow a unit to ignore stealth, but increases their damage against stealthed targets.
+Since enemies with stealth tend to be hard to hit the accuracy increase synergizes well.
+The stress reduction from horror is very situational but can be great when used with Boogeymen or for specific events like Shieldbreaker nightmares.